Brinks0211/cognitive_paradigms_patients/README.md

 * 2_Dot_Probe: require subjects to locate the side of dark block.
 We implement the attentional bias task described in Kim 2014 (doi: 10.4306/pi.2014.11.2.160).
 However, emotional faces are from FACES database.

 Kim, Y. R., Oh, S. M., Corfield, F., Jeong, D. W., Jang, E. Y., & Treasure, J. (2014).
 Intranasal oxytocin lessens the attentional bias to adult negative faces: a double blind within-subject experiment.
 Psychiatry investigation, 11(2), 160.
+Macleod C, Mathews A. Anxiety and the allocation of attention to threat.
+Q J Exp Psychol A. 1988;40:653–670.

 * 3_Go_Nogo: Implement the classic Go/NoGo task described in Hirose 2012 (doi: 10.1523/JNEUROSCI.0540-12.2012).
 The second part is the modified Go/NoGo task (emotional faces: go, positive and neural faces; nogo, negative faces).